rick-rose/postgresql-hashtags-analysis/README.md

 A research and development project to determine the optimal and efficient method for storing hashtags in PostgreSQL.

 ## Abstract
-Using a `JSONB` column with a PostgreSQL `Generalized Inverted Index` was the most optimal and efficient method for storing and querying hashtags.
+Using a `JSONB` column with a PostgreSQL `Generalized Inverted Index` is the most optimal and efficient method for storing and querying hashtags.

 ## Introduction
 Hashtags are a way to organize content around a specific topic.